ZeusVS/gover/README.md

 ## Motivation

 The currently available file managers are either:

 * made in a slower language like python
 * bloated with too many unneeded features and not simple/minimalistic anymore
 * lacking some core features that are must-haves for a complete file manager experience.

 ### Goal

-The primary goal of gover is to be a blazingly fast and uncompromising file manager.
+The primary goal of Gover is to be a blazingly fast and uncompromising file manager.\

-I aim to add as much functionality as possible while keeping the program simple.
+The aim is to add as much functionality as possible while keeping the program still simple to use.\
 Each feature will be thoughtfully considered to maintain an intuitive and efficient experience.

 ## Key features